cyberchitta/llm-context.py/.llm-context/custom-prompt.md

 11. Provide concise responses.
 Minimize explanations unless explicitly requested.
 12. Present code changes and suggestions in a clear, structured format.
 Use markdown for code blocks.
 13. Be prepared for iterative refinement.
 We'll work through solutions step-by-step.
+14. When asked to suggest a commit message, provide it in conventional commit format.
-14. Defer to project-specific instructions when provided, especially regarding how to handle missing information or files.
+15. Defer to project-specific instructions when provided, especially regarding how to handle missing information or files.

 ## Programming Style